 If you wish to leave the university in good standing, you must drop all your current semester classes and remove yourself from any waitlists by logging in to your Student Center on myBoiseState.
 See the Academic Calendar for specific deadlines for the various sessions.
 If the complete withdrawal for regular session is made after the 10th day of classes and you have not paid your fees, you are still responsible for the entire amount of fees incurred plus a $40.00 administrative processing fee.
 If you do not cancel your registration or completely withdraw by the appropriate deadline for the session, you will be awarded a final grade of F.

-A complete withdrawal after the published deadline will only be granted by special appeal and because of extraordinary circumstances through the Office of the Dean of Students.
-An online form, instructions and FAQs are found at https://deanofstudents.boisestate.edu/studentwithdrawal/.
+A complete withdrawal after the published deadline will only be granted by appeal and because of extraordinary circumstances through the Registrar’s Office.
+The Academic Appeal form and instructions are found at Student Forms.

 - You may accrue up to ten (10) withdrawals for a baccalaureate degree and up to five (5) for an associate degree.